Energising Connections, Powering a Healthy Planet

 Everyone participating will have the opportunity to share key insights and experiences through a series of facilitated strategic conversations and peer-to-peer dialogues.
 We encourage all participants to be concise, constructively critical and collaborative.

-A conversation with the National Energy Secretariat of Panama.
+A conversation with the National Energy Secretary of Panama.
 With:

 The Americas are home to a diverse energy landscape — from hydro-rich nations and fossil exporters to fast-growing renewable markets.
 This session explores the geopolitical priorities, trade relationships, and regional collaborations that are shaping the pace and direction of clean and inclusive energy transitions across North, Central, and South America.
 With perspectives from across the continent, we’ll examine emerging signals of ambition, local innovation, and shared challenges in building a more connected and resilient energy future.
 With:

 What does it take to finance energy transitions that deliver real value — to both investors and communities?
-In this fast-paced session, you’ll hear sharp insights from global finance leaders, then work together to identify synergies and build solutions.
+In this fast-paced session, you’ll hear sharp insights from global finance leaders, then move into a focused panel–audience exchange on the toughest questions.
 Get ready to test ideas and challenge assumptions.
 With:

-• Olga Bogdanova, Deputy State Secretary at Ministry of Climate and Energy, Latvia
+- Olga Bogdanova, Deputy State Secretary at Ministry of Climate and Energy, Latvia; President, World Energy Council Latvia

-• Randolph Brazier, Global Head of Clean Power Systems, HSBC
+- Randolph Brazier, Global Head of Clean Power Systems, HSBC; Future Energy Leaders Board Member, World Energy Council

 Meaningful energy access isn’t just about what’s delivered — it’s about what demand can unlock.
 This session shifts the focus from supply to demand-driven access — from individual connections to joined-up demand across energy sectors and systems.
 We’ll surface solutions that link needs end-to-end, mobilise finance, and deliver lasting improvements in livelihoods and lifestyles.
 With: